ThemeBoy/SportsPress-for-Baseball/readme.txt

 Yes, CSV importers are included with the core SportsPress plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.

 == Changelog ==

+= 1.0.2 =
+* Fix - Error when no performance variables are configured for decimal notation.

 = 1.0.1 =
 * Tweak - Recalculate partial innings in career totals.